Naishvi/Scrabble/README.md

   - Player gets additional points according to letters placed and bonus squares on which they were placed, if applicable
   - Turn ends
 - Each player gets 5 turns to try and make the most points

+# Project Demo
+## Getting Started
+- Download the Scrabble game from github
+- Run the Server then the 2 clients
+- Play the game

+## Features
+- Allows a player to create a word and checks it in the dictionary
+- Client server connection
+- Addtional options allow the player to skip, exchange letter, and exchange word